Yalda Night 2022

 To bring the Iranian LGBTQ theme to life, we have partnered again with visual artist Parisa Parnian.

-Just as Shabe Yalda symbolizes the triumph of light over darkness, for many of us Iranian LGBTQ our own struggle of coming out and being true to ourselves represents our own victory.
-Whether you are at the beginning, middle,
+Just as Shabe Yalda symbolizes the triumph of light over darkness, for many of us in the Iranian LGBTQ community, our personal struggle of coming out and being true to ourselves represents our own hard-won victory.
+Whether you are at the beginning, in the middle,or end of that path, we’d love to have you at our gathering and share in the celebration of that journey with you.

 We will still have traditional Persian food, an open bar, and music and dancing.
 Above all, we are so lucky to have Mojgan Rahbar, who will be reading your Fale-Hafez.